rajat-khandeparkar-de/aws-identity-behavior-poc/README.md

-# AWS Data Engineering POC – Identity & Behavior Targeting (Delivery Hero Inspired)
+# AWS Data Engineering POC – Identity & Behavior Targeting

 This repo contains a complete data engineering pipeline on AWS to simulate identity resolution, behavioral feature engineering, churn scoring, and campaign generation for a global consumer product.

 ## 💡 Use Case
-Built for Delivery Hero-style use cases involving:
+Built for use cases involving:
 - Identity resolution
 - Customer behavioral analytics
 - Churn prediction & activation campaigns